jupyterlab/jupyterlab/design/help.md

 ## Tim Burns

-Tim Burns works at Bloomberg as a marketing data scientist.
+Tim Burns works at SomeCompany as a marketing data scientist.
 He takes large chunks of marketing data and visualizes them.

 **Goal:** Use Jupyter to help visualize data.